Available 24/7 | Call Now

 Frequently Asked Questions About Florida Arson Charges

-Can I be charged with arson if nobody was hurt?
+Can I be charged with arson in Florida if no one was injured?

-Can I be charged with arson for setting fire to my own property?
+Can I be charged with arson for setting fire to my own property in Orlando?

 Yes.
-Under Florida Statute 806.01, ownership of the structure is not a defense.
-Setting fire to a building, vehicle, or boat that you personally own can still be charged as arson, particularly when an insurance claim is filed afterward.
-In those cases, the State frequently adds a separate insurance fraud charge.
+Under Florida Statute 806.01, ownership of the structure is not a defense to arson.
+Setting fire to a building, vehicle, boat, or other structure you personally own can be charged as arson — particularly when a valid insurance policy was in effect and investigators believe the fire was set to generate an insurance payout.
+Arson-plus-insurance fraud prosecutions are among the most common arson cases handled in Orange County courts.

-What is the difference between first-degree and second-degree arson?
+What is the difference between first-degree and second-degree arson in Florida?

 Yes.
-Under Florida Statute 782.04, if a person dies as a result of arson, the defendant can be charged with felony murder.
-Felony murder is a capital offense in Florida, punishable by life in prison without the possibility of parole or by the death penalty.
-The State does not have to prove the defendant intended to kill anyone, only that a death resulted from the arson.
+Under Florida Statute 782.04, if a person dies as a result of arson, the defendant may be charged with felony murder — a capital offense in Florida punishable by life imprisonment without parole or by the death penalty.
+Because the underlying arson establishes the intent element of felony murder, prosecutors do not need to separately prove that the defendant intended to kill anyone.
+The death resulting from the fire is sufficient.
+This is one of the most serious ways an arson charge can escalate, and it makes early legal representation critical.

 Why The Wiseman Firm Is Different